01. What is Wolbachia?

 For many years, scientists have been studying Wolbachia, looking for ways to use it to potentially control the mosquitoes that transmit human diseases.
 The World Mosquito Program’s research has shown that when introduced into the Aedes aegypti mosquito, Wolbachia can help to reduce transmission of theZika, dengue, chikungunya and yellow fever viruses to people.

 02. How does Wolbachia work?

 Wolbachia works in two ways within a mosquito.
-The first way is to boost the natural immune system of the mosquito to make it harder for the mosquito to support the Zika, dengue or chikungunya infection.
+The first way is to boost the natural immune system of the mosquito to make it harder for the mosquito to support the Zika, dengue, chikungunya or yellow fever infection.
 If the mosquito can’t get infected, then it can’t transmit these viruses to people.

 The second way Wolbachia works is by competing against viruses for key molecules like cholesterol.
 Both the viruses and Wolbachia need cholesterol to survive inside the mosquito.
 When Wolbachia is present, it consumes these molecules and makes it harder for the viruses to grow.
 If it’s harder for the viruses to grow, then it’s harder for them to be transmitted.